-- W Ken Schwaber and Jeff Sutherland for Scrum and some of the slides below. - W Many friends and colleagues for ideas about how to present this information, especially my friends at CC Pace and Capital One. - w Bill Wake for Scrum on a page.

-- w The Poppendiecks for some of the Lean ideas. - W Kent Beck, Ron Jeffries and Ward Cunningham for most of the XP ideas. - W Mike Cohn (I think) for INVEST and other things. - W Alistair Cockburn, Esther Derby and Diana Larsen. - W The "Agile community" which includes people in Lean and people in other fields who may not use the word "agile" at all.
+- W Ken Schwaber and Jeff Sutherland for Scrum and some of the slides below. - W Many friends and colleagues for ideas about how to present this information, especially my friends at CC Pace and Capital One. - w Bill Wake for Scrum on a page. - w The Poppendiecks for some of the Lean ideas. - W Kent Beck, Ron Jeffries and Ward Cunningham for most of the XP ideas. - W Mike Cohn and Bill Wake for INVEST and related things. - W Alistair Cockburn, Esther Derby and Diana Larsen. - W The Agile community which includes people in Lean and people in other fields who may not use the word "agile" at all.